A low discrepancy sequence on graphs

 A measure $\nu^*\in\mathcal{P}$ is the equilibrium measure (vector) if \be \Gamma(G)=G(\nu^*,\nu^*)=\min_{\nu\in\mathcal{P}} G(\nu,\nu). \ee In the context of complex potential theory, the quantity $\Gamma(G)$ is often called Robin's constant.
 In our context, we refer to the quantity $\Gamma(G)$ as the \emph{capacity of $G$}.

 An important characterization of the equilibrium measure is given by the following lemma, known generically as Frostman theorem.
+A proof can be found in almost any book on classical potential theory (e.g., \cite[pp.~136-137]{landkof1972foundations} in the context of potentials on Euclidean spaces and \cite[Theorem~2.1]{ohtsuka1961potentials} in the context of locally compact spaces).
 We will reproduce a proof for the sake of completion in Section~\ref{bhag:proofs}.

 \begin{lemma} If $\nu^*$ is any equilibrium measure, and $S^*$ is the support of $\nu^*$, then \be G(x,\nu^*)\ge \Gamma(G), \qquad x\in \XX, \ee and \be G(x,\nu^*)=\Gamma(G), \qquad x\in S^*. \ee {\rm (b)} Let $G$ be conditionally positive semi-definite.
 If $c\in\RR$, and any measure $\mu\in\mathcal{P}$ with support $S$ satisfies both \be G(x,\mu)\ge c, \qquad x\in \XX, \ee and \be G(x,\mu)=c, \qquad x\in S. \ee then $c=\Gamma(G)$, and $\mu$ is an equilibrium measure.
 If $\nu^*$ is any equilibrium measure, then $G(\mu-\nu^*)=0$. \end{lemma}